Blumea: Biodiversity, Evolution and Biogeography of Plants , Volume 42 - Issue 1 p. 254- 260

 |Blumea: Biodiversity, Evolution and Biogeography of Plants|

 |Released under the CC-BY 4.0 ("Attribution") License|

-Duistermaat, Helena, van Balgooy, M.M.J, van Welzen, P. C, Esser, H.-J, Middleton, David, Adema, Frits, & Veldkamp, J.F.
+Duistermaat, H, van Balgooy, M.M.J, van Welzen, P. C., Esser, H.-J, Middleton, David, Adema, F.A.C.B, & Veldkamp, J.F.
 (1997).
 Reviews.
 Blumea: Biodiversity, Evolution and Biogeography of Plants, 42(1), 254–260.